Handsome Dan: Handsome Dan II

 Active 1933–1937 (died of a broken leg).

 After a 35-year interval, Handsome Dan II was purchased with pennies donated by the freshman class, and given to coach Ducky Pond.
 Handsome Dan II was dognapped by Harvard students the day before the 1934 Harvard-Yale football game, and Yale students were alarmed at photographs of him happily seated at the foot of the statue of John Harvard in Harvard Yard, having a snack.
 He died of a leg fracture received from a jump.
-Handsome Dan II is in now located at the Yale Peabody Museum.
+Handsome Dan II is now located at the Yale Peabody Museum.

 Handsome Dan III

 Active 1937–1938 (retired due to emotional instability).

 Handsome Dan III was a huge white dog who exhibited morbid fear of crowds and had to be retired.

 Handsome Dan IV

 Active 1938–1940 (retired due to injury).

 Handsome Dan IV had his spine fractured by a car early in his term of office, leaving his hind legs paralyzed.
 Until he eventually died in 1940, a bulldog named Bull served in his place, becoming Handsome Dan V.